ibarrain/qry_filter/README.md

 filter scope, params, filter_by: [:id, :age] filter scope, params, filter_by: [:id, :age], filter_class: UserFilter
 ```

-## TODO
-- Autodetect Model name to match with Filter class
-- Work with ActiveRecord::Relation
-- Generator for ApplicationFilter
-- More tests

 ## Installation
 Add this line to your application's Gemfile: